ASPB Introduces the 2025 Plantae Editors

 About Plantae Editors

-Plantae Editors are appointed for a one-year term and work alongside the Plantae Fellows to engage and grow the Plantae community.
+Plantae Editors are appointed for a two-year term and work alongside the Plantae Fellows to engage and grow the Plantae community.
 Plantae Editors have shown exceptional creativity and skill in content development and organization.
 In their roles, Plantae Editors help nurture these skills in others while also shaping the content of Plantae.
 They serve as a resource for Plantae Fellows as they plan and produce their content for Plantae, facilitate connections across the global plant science community, lead and organize a dedicated team of Plantae Fellows, and assist with the curation of Plant Science Research Weekly (PSRW) articles.
 Plantae Editors also receive an inside view of the technology roadmap for the Plantae platform and provide feedback and direction as needed.

-Meet the 2024 ASPB Plantae Editors
+Meet the 2025 ASPB Plantae Editors

 Abdulkabir Omeiza Abdulmalik